sudhanshusingh07/React/README.md

 - They allow data to flow from parent to child.
 - Props are read-only and help make
 - components reusable.

+ ## PropTypes
+- PropTypes help validate the type of props a component receives.
+- Prevent bugs by catching incorrect or missing props.
+- Makes it clear what props a component
+- expects — helpful for teams and during maintenance.
 # 🚀 React Project Setup Guide

 ## 📦 1.
 Using Create React App